HTML Select

 Structure and Attributes

-The HTML select element is defined using the <select> tag.
-Inside this tag, use the <option> tag to create individual options.
+The HTML select element is defined with the <select> tag.
+Inside this tag, <option> tags are used to create each individual option.
 Each option can have a value attribute to represent its value when the form is submitted.

 </select>